Multi-manifest Design Specification (MMDS) Development Project

 Registration will be required to ensure the full spectrum of community participation.
 While there is no intent to limit the number of participants from a given organization, the determination of the specific language in the final document will reflect a balance of the views of large and small stakeholders and participants.

-Plans are to conclude this effort by the end of the 2021 calendar year.
+Plans are to conclude this effort by the end of May 2022.
 We encourage you to take advantage of this opportunity and participate by adding your voice to the discussions that will result in a useful document.

 Please consider participating either as a participant in the development of the MMDS or as a peer reviewer of the drafts as the document is developed.
 You can indicate your interest in participation by registering for the MMDS Project in the side bar.